 Enhancing Self-Sufficiency in Vietnam

 One of Global Volunteers’ partners in Vietnam is Blind Link, a nonprofit social enterprise providing employment, support, and training for the visually impaired in Hanoi.
 Program Coordinator Quyen Trinh says the massage classes at the Blind Institute and employment opportunities at the Omamori Spa pave the pathway to self-sufficiency for students.
-Since 2013, they spa has built self-esteem through programs “for students’ personal and professional development and training as well as job creation in the massage industry.”
+The spa’s website states programs are “for students’ personal and professional development and training as well as job creation in the massage industry.”

 By mobilizing teams of volunteers to teach conversational English at Blink Link, Global Volunteers supports the students’ volition for self-sufficiency.
 “In the context of a rising tourist industry, the ability to speak English greatly expands professional opportunities for students,” Quyen states.
 “Omamori Spa’s (‘lucky charm’ in Japanese) students and staff have learned not only about English communication but also living skills from Global Volunteers.”
 She credits the volunteers for the advancement of their students toward independence, and the expansion of their course offerings.
 Furthermore, Quyen reports that volunteers also contributed to a Swedish massage training course in the Ninh Bình province for blind students.

 The impact of Blind Link is seen in the lives of its graduates who are now professionals and able to provide not only for themselves but also for their families.
 “In my opinion,” says Quyen, “self-sufficiency is the capability that most of the blind therapists at Omamori Spa aim to develop themselves.
 That term shows most clearly through the story of each individual here.”